 Automated Lifecycle Management

 For example, if people in the purchasing department have access to warehouse inventories, they can better decide when and how much to order.
-You can get optimal efficiency with Just In Time (JIT) manufacturing and Supply Chain Management ("the other SCM").
+You can get optimal efficiency with just-in-time (JIT) manufacturing and supply chain management.